Top 5 Questions Of Smoking Tri-Tip

 A tri tip is best cooked to medium temperature or below.
 To achieve a rare roast, cook the tri tip to 120 degrees F. For medium-rare, pull the roast at 130 degrees F and finish it at 140 degrees F for a medium roast.
 The roast will continue to rise 5 degrees as it rests.

 How Long Does it Take to Smoke a Tri Tip on a Traeger?

 When cooking a tri tip on the Traeger using the Smoke setting, it should take about 4 to 6 hours to fully smoke.
+The total time isn't too bad for such an amazing cut of meat.
 It’s best to use a probe thermometer to know the exact time to pull the roast because the cook time can depend on the size and weight.

 What Do You Put on a Tri Tip Sandwich?